typst-community/tytanic/docs/book/src/quickstart/install.md

 nix run github:typst-community/tytanic
 ```

-This method does't require any extraction or `$PATH` modifications.
+This method doesn't require any extraction or `$PATH` modifications.

 ### Using docker
 Every release is automatically added to the GitHub Container Registry `ghcr.io` and can be pulled like so: